MetaSolutionsAB/ldcache/website/index.md

 The maximum depth of the graph traversal.

+### Logging

+The log level can be set through "loglevel".
+Available levels of detail are: debug, info, warn, error.

 ### Example

 Find a ready to use example configuration in `ldcache.json_example` in `webapp/src/main/resources/`.